cmsc326-s25/cmsc326-s25.github.io/guides/conda-setup.md

+---
+layout: default
+permalink: /guides/conda-setup
+title: Setting Your Conda Environment
+---

-# Setting Up Your Conda Environment for SimulationS25
+# Setting Up Your Conda Environment

 This guide will help you set up a Conda environment with everything you need to run Jupyter Notebooks for the Simulation course.
 The environment includes essential libraries like Matplotlib, and NumPy.